Getting started with Zoom Phone (admin)

 - Zoom Phone license

 Follow these steps after you've activated your Zoom Phone license.
 Everything configured during the initial setup can be changed later on.
+You must be the account owner to complete the following steps.

 - Enter the required information to choose your main company number, which will be the primary number for your Zoom Phone service.